looten/yocto-qemu-playground/poky/documentation/dev-manual/qemu.rst

 .. note::

-   There are several mechanisms to connect to the system running on the QEMU emulator:
+   Several mechanisms exist that let you connect to the system running on the QEMU emulator:

    -  QEMU provides a framebuffer interface that makes standard consoles